AusClimateService/npcp/reports/phase1/phase1_report.md

 The differences between the univariate methods were relatively small.
-The QDM method tended to outperform the others, usually (but not always) followed by QME and then ECDFm, but these differences were mostly relatively minor (especially between QME and ECDFm).
+The QDM method tended to outperform the others, usually (but not always) followed by QME and then ECDFm, but these differences were mostly minor
+(especially between QME and ECDFm).
 All the univariate and multivariate methods slightly modified the long term precipitation trends simulated by the model,